maroontress/StyleChecker/doc/rules/TypeClassParameter.md

 ## Description

-The parameter of methods or local functions can be replaced with a type parameter if its type is `System.Type` and every argument for it is a `typeof()` operator.
-For example, the local function `Print` has a single parameter `type`, whose type is `System.Type`, and *all* the invocations of it are performed with an argument of the `typeof()` operator whose operand is not a `static` class, as follows:
+This analyzer identifies method or local function parameters of type `System.Type` that are _always_ invoked with `typeof(…)` expressions.
+In such cases, the parameter can be safely replaced with a generic type parameter `T`, which improves type safety and readability.

+For example, consider the following code:

 ```csharp
 public void PrintTypes()